-The standard path (Track 1) to complete the APEx is via a practicum experience in which the student participates in a planned, supervised, and evaluated work experience that enables a student to apply the knowledge they have gained at GWSPH into a practical, professional public health environment.
+The standard path to complete the APEx is via a field experience (Practicum) in which the student participates in a planned, supervised, and evaluated work experience that enables a student to apply the knowledge they have gained at GWSPH into a practical, professional public health environment.

-Students will develop their APEx proposal/plan during PUBH 6022, Essentials of Public Health Practice and Leadership II.
+Students develop their Practicum proposal/plan during the 3-4 weeks prior to beginning their practice experience.
 Before beginning the APEx, the proposal/plan must be reviewed and approved by the student, their faculty/staff advisor, and the agency preceptor.

-To successfully complete the APEx requirement, students will:

-- a.
-Complete a minimum of 120 hours of fieldwork with a GWSPH approved community partner site external to the university; - b.
-Develop at least 2 work products that benefit the APEx site, and meet at least 3 foundational MPH competencies and at least 2 program-specific competencies; - c.
-Enter and track all APEx-related information, deliverables, and required approvals in the GWSPH APEx portal.
+To successfully complete the APEx requirement, students will: Complete a minimum of 120 hours of fieldwork with a GWSPH approved community partner site; Develop at least 2 work products that benefit the Practicum site, and meet at least 3 foundational MPH competencies and at least 2 program-specific competencies; Enter and track all practice-related information, deliverables, and required approvals in the GWSPH Online Practicum System